jponnela/simbe/README.md

 ```
 python simbe.py slides.simbe.tex
 ```
 The output you get should be identical to the `slides.tex` in the `output` subfolder of `example`.
 If you then compile those to PDF, you should get an output that looks like `slides.pdf`, also located in the `output` subfolder.
+The figure below shows the simbe source file on the left and compiled PDF slides on the right.

 <p align="left">
   <img width="900" src="https://github.com/jponnela/simbe/blob/main/input_output.png">